8bitcrag/simple-am2/README.md

 ```

 ### AudioFocusHandler
 Technically audio focus handling is optional but it is really *really* **really** recommended that you handle it appropriately.
-When using Android's MediaPlayer audio focus is handled for you, but to give users more flexibility and to limit ditance from the Media2 APIs, it's been ommited from this library.
+When using Android's MediaPlayer audio focus is handled for you, but to give users more flexibility and to limit distance from the Media2 APIs, it's been omitted from this library.

 For an excellent example and reference on writing a handler, take a look at [Android's own implementation](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-master-dev:media2/player/src/main/java/androidx/media2/player/AudioFocusHandler.java).
 For an explanation of the prinicples see [Managing Audio Focus](https://developer.android.com/guide/topics/media-apps/audio-focus) on Android developers.